twentythree1/CRUD-PSIT01/README.md

 PRODUCT HUB

-PRODUCT HUB is a functional web application built with the Laravel Framework.
+PRODUCT HUB is a functional web application about laptops that's built with the Laravel Framework.
 This project demonstrates the implementation of the MVC (Model-View-Controller) architecture and provides full CRUD (Create, Read, Update, and Delete) functionality for managing a product inventory.

 TECH STACK:
 - Framework: Laravel 10.x / 11.x